-- Provide the required mathematical support in real life problems and develop probabilistic models which can be used in several areas of Science and Engineering. - Distinguish one and two dimensional random variables and to introducing some standard distributions. - Solve the concepts of random processes which are widely used in IT fields. - Apply the concept of queueing models in engineering and the real life situations. - Describe the significance of advanced queueing models.
+- Provide the required mathematical support in real life problems and develop probabilistic models which can be used in several areas of Science and Engineering. - Understand the one and two dimensional random variables and to introducing some standard distributions. - Understand the basic concepts of random processes which are widely used in IT fields. - Understand the concept of queueing models and apply in engineering. - Provide the required mathematical support in real life problems and develop probabilistic models which can be used in several areas of science and engineering.

-UNIT I : PROBABILITY AND RANDOM VARIABLES
+UNIT I: PROBABILITY AND RANDOM VARIABLES